henrylawson/dynamodb-migration/README.md

 require 'dynamodb/migration'

 options = {
-  client: dynamodb-client,        # an Aws::DynamoDB::Client instance
+  client: dynamodb_client,        # an Aws::DynamoDB::Client instance
   path: '~/my_project/migrations' # the full path to the folder where your migration classes will live }
 DynamoDB::Migration.run_all_migrations(options)